 What I like about this product is that it’s made of all natural ingredients and essential oils that are necessary for your beard hair, but this will leave your beard hair dry as it cleans out all the natural oils very well.

 You definitely want to pair this soap with a good conditioner and I wouldn’t recommend that you use this soap on the skin underneath your beard.
-There are much better alternatives for that.
+There are much better alternatives for that for your black man beard kit.

 You want to be careful to avoid soaps that contain alcohol, fragrances, sulfates, mineral oil, chlorine and polyethylene glycol as these can dry the hair out causing it to be brittle.
 They also can strip the natural oils your body produces that help your beard remain strong